ZawadiLMG/ZawadiLMG/README.md

 - 🌱 I’m currently learning how to create MLM prediction apps
 - 👯 I’m looking to collaborate on projects that leverage data, ML, and AI
 - 📫 How to reach me: mumbualoyce@gmail.com
-- ⚡ Fun fact: I love creating content, graphic design, Afrofuturism, and writing prose poetry :)
+- ⚡ Fun fact: I love creating digital content, anime, graphic design, Afrofuturism, and writing prose poetry :)